HMS Speedwell (1780): American Revolutionary War

 On 11 July four men deserted, two of them from Speedwell, and participants in the planned mutiny.

 During the siege, Speedwell provided men for the Marine Brigade formed on 9 September 1782.
 Messrs Malone, Devereux, and Park served as captain and ensigns in the brigade, respectively.

 Around 11 October, a storm came up and drove the Spanish two-decker San Miguel close to Gibraltar, apparently in some distress.
 The batteries fired on her, killing two men and wounding two others.
 She shortly thereafter grounded, and struck.
 A boat from Speedwell went out to establish possession.
 San Miguel, of 72 guns, had a complement of 634 men under the command of Don Juan Moreno.
 She was a new vessel, built at Havana.

 Earlier, on 13 and 14 September, the garrison destroyed a number of floating batteries.
 In December 1784 there was a distribution of £30,000 in bounty money for the batteries and the proceeds of the sale of ships' stores, including those of San Miguel.
 A second payment of £16,000 followed in November 1785.
-A third payment, this of £8,000 pounds, followed in August 1786.
+A third payment, this of £8,000, followed in August 1786.
 June 1788 saw the payment of a fourth tranche, this of £4,000.
 Speedwell's officers and crew shared in all four.

 Commander William Bradshaw was appointed to command Speedwell in January 1783.

 It is not clear from where Speedwell came, nor when, but on 19 March 1783 she anchored in Rosia Bay.
 Three days later she and Porcupine sailed for Barbary.
 She returned, and on 27 May set out from Gibraltar to attempt to sail west.
 On 6 June Speedwell and Brilliant sailed for Tangier.
 On 9 August Speedwell departed.
 She arrived at Portsmouth on 5 September.